vmoranv/aolarhapsody/docs/en/other/contribution.md

 - Email: [vmoranv@outlook.com](mailto:vmoranv@outlook.com)
 - QQ Group: 1058690779

-Thank you for your contribution！
+Thank you for your contribution!